MobileTracker GDPR Data Processing Addendum

 - Right of access by the data subject (Art.
 15 GDPR)

 Data subjects can request confirmation of personal data processing and access to their data.

 - Right to erasure ('right to be forgotten', Art.
 17 GDPR)

-The data controller must notify the data subjects within 72 hours of any personal data breach if the data processed by MobileTracker in conjunction with the data provided by the data controller can be linked back to the data subject.
+Data controllers must notify data subjects within 72 hours of a personal data breach if it can be linked back to the data subject.

 - Data storage compliance

-As a data processor in respect to all data processed while providing SaaS application services, MobileTracker shall or may:
+As a data processor, MobileTracker shall or may:

-- Notify Customer if the instructions for processing the personal data may violate the Data Protection Legislation prior to initiation of the service
+- Notify Customer if processing instructions may violate Data Protection Legislation before starting.

 MobileTracker's role in data acquisition and processing

-The following is the default set of personal data variables that are available to capture through data processor services and as instructed by Customer:
+The default personal data variables available for capture through data processor services, as instructed by Customer, include: Browsing navigation data: